len23/Capstone-Health-Directory/README.md

 ## Acknowledgment

-This project was built based on the [Mathew Njuguna](https://www.behance.net/mathewnjuguna) and [Sam Achola](https://www.behance.net/aweSam) design available io [Behance](https://www.behance.net/gallery/25563385/PatashuleKE).
+This project was built based on the [Mathew Njuguna](https://www.behance.net/mathewnjuguna) and [Sam Achola](https://www.behance.net/aweSam) design available on [Behance](https://www.behance.net/gallery/25563385/PatashuleKE).
 Thanks to them this project was possible.

 ## 🤝 Contributing